 - Lime juice: Fresh lime juice cuts through the big flavors in the peanut sauce, and freshens everything up.
 I also like to squeeze fresh lime juice over my noodles before digging in.

-I’ve made this dish with gluten free spaghetti, gluten free angel hair pasta, and gluten free ramen noodles.
-While I typically opt for a corn/rice blend GF pasta for spaghetti night, I love the slightly chewy goo of brown rice noodles with the homemade peanut sauce.
-It really adds to the comfort factor of the dish.
-King Soba has a great brown rice ramen noodle, otherwise I like Tinkyada brown rice pasta, or Barilla GF corn/rice blend pastas.
+I’ve made Sesame Peanut Sauce Noodles with gluten free spaghetti, gluten free angel hair pasta, and gluten free ramen noodles.
+I like Tinkyada brown rice pasta, or Barilla GF corn/rice blend pastas.

 Switch it Up

 As written, this noodle recipe is not only gluten free, but vegan too!
 That said, it’s a great base recipe to add protein or fresh vegetables to.
 Here are some ideas:

 - Put an egg on it.
 The thought of putting a drippy fried egg on top of a hot bowl of these noodles nearly sends me into a tizzy.
 YUM!!!